 All gardeners have their own approach to hybridizing.
 Some just let the bees handle things.
 They then grow the seeds to see what may result.
 Some famous gladiolus such as ‘King David’ came from chance pollination.
 This seems too haphazard for me, since I want to control my results.

-To prevent bees from adding random pollen to my fertilized pistil, I snap off all the petals of the flower Iam pollinating, leaving only the base of the floret with a naked pistil (Step One).
+To prevent bees from adding random pollen to my fertilized pistil, I snap off all the petals of the flower Iam pollinating, leaving only the base of the floret with a naked pistil (step 1).
 With the petals gone, bees are not attracted, and even if they were, there is no place for them to land.

 I always use green pollen, which is scraped out of the anthers on the first day the floret opens.
 Green pollen is easier to handle and can be packed onto the stigma better than the dry and dusty, ripe pollen.
-To do this, I pluck all the stamens out of a floret immediately after it opens (Step Two), and extract the pollen with the tip of my tweezers (Step Four).
-I dab the pollen onto a fingertip, then wipe the pollen onto the sticky surface of the stigma of the floret I have selected to be the seed parent (Step Five).
-Before moving on to other garden chores, I tie a label on the plant indicating the names of both the seed parent and pollen parent (Step Six).
+To do this, I pluck all the stamens out of a floret immediately after it opens (step 2), and extract the pollen with the tip of my tweezers (step 4).
+I dab the pollen onto a fingertip, then wipe the pollen onto the sticky surface of the stigma of the floret I have selected to be the seed parent (step 5).
+Before moving on to other garden chores, I tie a label on the plant indicating the names of both the seed parent and pollen parent (step 6).

 Sow seed in a light soil mix